-Upload the 2021-2022 Organization Chart.
-The organization chart should include position titles and reporting relationships.
+Upload the 2022-2023 Organization Chart.
+The organization chart should be a graphic representation (A list will not be accepted.) and should include position titles and reporting (hierarchical) relationships.
 Employee names should not appear on the chart.

 Entry 13 School Calendar